This creamy Cajun chicken pasta dish is easy to make in only about 35 minutes. This is the perfect indulgent dinner recipe for a date night at home!

 Creamy Cajun pasta is one of my husband's favorite dishes, so I developed my own at-home version just for him!
 It's spicy, super creamy, and deliciously indulgent.
 (And feel free to up the spice if you love heat!)

-The best part is that this Creamy Cajun Chicken Pasta recipe is ready in about 30 minutes!
-If you are looking for an elegant, indulgent and luxurious pasta recipe (without a ton of time or effort), look no further.
+The best part is that this Creamy Cajun Chicken Pasta recipe is ready in only about 35 minutes!
+If you are looking for an elegant, indulgent and luxurious pasta recipe, without a ton of time or effort, look no further.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!

 - Boneless skinless chicken breast: you can substitute chicken thighs if you like.
 I give some other protein ideas in the Recipe FAQs section below.

 - Cajun seasoning: you can use your own homemade mix, but I just grabbed some at the store (available in the spice isle).
 If you are using a store-bought mix, look to see if it has salt in it or not, this will let you know whether you should be sparing when adding additional salt.